USEPA/pTITAN2/cran-comments.md

-# Version 1.0.1
+# Version 1.0.2

-* Updating documentation after transfering ownership of the source code repository.
+* Updating documentation and adding a CITATION file